Dopex - Project Breakdown | Revelo Intel

 Yield Farms

-Yield farming or liquidity farming is the act of lending or Staking a crypto asset into a liquidity pool in order to receive rewards, such as interest payments, or incentives from token inflation.
+Yield farming or liquidity farming is the act of lending or staking a crypto asset into a liquidity pool in order to receive rewards, such as interest payments, or incentives from token inflation.

 OLP – Option Liquidity Pools

 Option Liquidity Pools are a system built on top of Dopex SSOV.
 They are pools where users can purchase SSOV option tokens at an implied volatility discount in exchange for providing anytime exit liquidity to option buyers.
-In other words, OLPs allow buyers of SSOV Options to exit their positions at any time in exchange for a discounted price.
+In other words, OLPs allow buyers of SSOV options to exit their positions at any time in exchange for a discounted price.

-Options liquidity pools allow buyers of Options to exit and sell their positions at any time.
+Options liquidity pools allow buyers of options to exit and sell their positions at any time.
 In doing so, they will sell their positions at a discount to option liquidity providers.
-This way, LPs will be able to set a discount at which they are comfortable buying those Options.
+This way, LPs will be able to set a discount at which they are comfortable buying those options.
 Once the order is executed, Dopex swaps the buyer and the seller’s assets using its standard pricing model while applying a discount.

 OLPs solve many of the problems of SSOVs, such as: